Photos: Pro-Trump Supporters Breach the Capitol Building

 Trump urged his supporters to come to Washington to protest Congress’ formal approval of Biden’s win.
 Several Republican lawmakers have backed his calls, despite there being no evidence of fraud or wrongdoing in the election.

-Photos from inside the Capitol building show protesters inside the Senate chamber.
+Photos from inside the Capitol building show pro-Trump extremists inside the Senate chamber.
 One got up on the dais and yelled “Trump won that election.”

 Several dozen are roaming through the halls, yelling, “Where are they?”